 You’ve staked quite a claim out in Los Angeles”

-Fun Factoid: James co-wrote (with Gary Calamar) the True Blood (HBO) end credit song “Let’s Boot and Rally,” a hard driving duet performed by the great Iggy Pop with Best Coast’s Bethany Cosentino.
+James is co-creator/host of the Secret Bowl Music Series - house concert events featuring country, Americana and indie folk under the trees in LA’s Beachwood Canyon.
+Among other songwriting accomplishments, James co-wrote the True Blood (HBO) end credit song “Let’s Boot and Rally,” a punk duet performed by the great Iggy Pop with Best Coast’s Bethany Cosentino.
 The song was named one of Iggy’s “20 Greatest Collaborations” by Rolling Stone Magazine.

 ED BARGUIARENA/ percussion